spryker/spryker-docs/docs/scos/dev/back-end-development/client/client.md

 `getClient()` method in Yves

 Spryker provides several clients.
-For instance there is a cart client which contains methods like `addItem()` or `removeItem()`.
+For example, there is a cart client which contains methods like `addItem()` or `removeItem()`.
 And there is a catalog client that handles query strings.
 In each module, you can access the related Client with the `getClient()` method, which is available in controllers and plugins.

 ![Yves Get Client](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Yves/Client/yves-getclient.png)

 The following example shows how the cart Client is used inside the `CartController.` As you can see, the Client uses [transfer objects](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.html) as an input parameter.